 At the date of authorisation of the financial statements, the Standards and Interpretations listed below were in issue but not yet effective.
-The potential impact of the new or revised Standards and Interpretations for reporting period on or after 1 April 2025 to the Fund is not expected to be material to the Fund.
-The potential impact of the new or revised Standards and Interpretations for reporting periods on or after 1 April 2026 to the Fund is yet to be determined.
+The potential impact of the new or revised Standards and Interpretations for reporting periods on or after 1 April 2025 is not expected to be material to the Fund.
+The potential impact of the new or revised Standards and Interpretations for reporting periods on or after 1 April 2026 is yet to be determined.

-AASB 2023-5 'Amendments to Australian Accounting Standards - Lack of Exchangeability' This standard is applicable to annual reporting periods beginning on or after 1 April 2025.
+AASB 2023-5 'Amendments to Australian Accounting Standards - Lack of Exchangeability' These standards are applicable to annual reporting periods beginning on or after 1 April 2025.